The Ledge

 INT. - WOMAN'S WINDOW

-A vision of her window overlain atop his, which makes the sky shared between them a lighter shade of lilac dusted with stars.
+A vision of her window overlain atop his, rendering the sky between these two panes of glass a lighter shade of purple-blue, at times lilac where it is heavily dusted with stars.

 MAN

-Choicelessness is the thread that connects us, and when I sit by my window and look from my home into the window of a woman waiting for another's return, I feel her company though she is on her particular stream.
-We're each a light in the dark for each other.
-When I come here and look out and do not see the flickering light I do not think she isn't real, but of how she is moving out in the world now.
+Choicelessness is our common thread, and when I sit by my window and look from my home into the window of a woman waiting for another's return, I feel her company though she is on her own particular stream.
+We're each a light in the dark for the other.
+When I come here and look out and do not see the flickering light I do not think she isn't real, but of how she is moving out in the world right then.

-The play tells of the golden bond that remains untarnished with time.
+The play tells of a golden bond remaining untarnished with time.
 She walks in the world like I; when another approaches her and attempts to take her hand she reacts like wood; she can do nothing for him.
-The lord just as soon blows him away, while the ghost of him who's gone reemerges from the background reeled in on that thread of gold, reminding her he has never gone, and that he, whom she thought she'd forgotten, has diminished in her not a whit but is still living with her loneliness.
-In that moment she knows – and by proxy I understand – that true love does not wane - it is made of something undegradable, is not the flame but the seed, touched once by the living waters and bloomed, a God-given gift that proves itself, and as my God keeps me removed from the world alone with just the light and the wind so does her God keep her at the window by a candle, nourishing, without choice or forced will, the bond he has put there, underneath all the world of noise, and there is no choice in any of it.
+The Lord just as soon blows him away, while the ghost of him who's gone reemerges from the background reeled in on that thread of gold, reminding her he has never gone, and that he, whom she thought she'd forgotten, has diminished in her not a whit but is still living with her loneliness.
+In that moment she knows – and by proxy I understand – that true love does not wane - it is made of something undegradable, is not the flame but the seed, touched once by the living waters and blossomed, a God-given gift that proves itself, and as God keeps me removed from the world alone with just the light and the wind so does he keep her at the window by a candle, nourishing, without choice or forced will, the bond he himself has put there, underneath all the world of noise, and there is no choice in any of it.

 Who is this ghost, this perfect phantom who has traveled the length from a distorted fantasy to a human man to a perfect projection?
-I am able to know him through her.
-I know that nothing from the world, afterward, has touched her.
+I am able to know this stranger through her.
+I know that nothing from the world, since, has touched her.

-I am conscious of a subtle distinction between these thin transmissions and the thoughts born of my imagination.
+I am conscious of a subtle distinction between these thin transmissions and the thoughts born of my own will.
 Here there is no difference between imagination and reality.
-It is because this distance is ideal - ideal for propping up a vast fine world – that I hear them.
-And I am content to believe that my presence has a similar effect on her, of assuaging her loneliness by being in her periphery, so that she can sense me there without altering the beautiful world she swims in.
-That I might be so critically needed by a stranger is a great comfort to me....
-And a support in this loneliness, that requires my continued loneliness.
+It is because this distance is ideal - for propping up a vast fine world – that I receive them.
+And I am content to believe that my presence has a stabilizing and comforting effect on her, of assuaging her loneliness by glowing in her periphery, so that she can sense me there without altering the beautiful world she swims in.
+That I might be so critically needed by a stranger lends a great sense of purpose to me... and is a support in this loneliness, that yet requires continued loneliness.

-One day I will walk over and see her.
-It's just that I'm always called back before I can.
+One day I will walk over and knock on her door.
+It's just that I'm always called back down before I can muster the time.
 One day I will fight hard to stay here long enough to find out...

-But he is hesitant.
-He is aware that the possibility of her presence supports more than its share of his contentment.
-To prove or disprove it definitively... that is to place the survival of this fragile arrangement that encompasses so much of the inner life of his cabin in great jeopardy....
+But he hesitates.
+He is aware that the possibility of her presence bears more than its share of his stability.
+To prove or disprove it definitively... is to place the survival of a fragile arrangement that encompasses much of the inner life of the cabin in great jeopardy....

 EXT.
 MORNING – CABIN SITTING ON THE LEDGE

 Morning light reveals the cabin sitting very near to a ledge.
-Beyond the ledge is the glittering, calm morning sea, and the sun rising over it, a place of profound peace.
+Beyond the ledge is the glittering, calm morning sea, and the sun rising over it.
+A moment of profound peace.

 EXT.
 MORNING – THE CONCAVE LEDGE

-The man feels an overwhelming relief when he walks out and looks at the sea.
+The man feels overwhelming relief when he walks out and looks at the sea.
 He has finally arrived.
-The brisk wind does not disturb him; it soothes him.
-It is permanent freedom, God's greatest gift.
-It means an end to the known world and comes from the beyond.
-And what could come in on the sea, any day....
+The brisk wind does not disturb him but soothes him.
+He basks in God's gift to him: an end to the known world.
+And what could come in on the sea, from beyond... mystery stayed with him, dancing in his backyard.

 EXT.
 MORNING – CLIFF GOING DOWN TO THE SEA

-It is a long way to the sand and rocks below.
+It is a long way to the sand and the rocks.

 Part 2